chouchouji/alias-manager/README.md

 ### Rename Alias

-It supports rename an alias.
+It supports renaming an alias.

 ![rename](https://github.com/user-attachments/assets/a2c71fc5-0dc0-4873-9427-7bd509193b5b)

 ### Delete Alias(es)

-It supports delete all aliases or one alias.
+It supports deleting all aliases or one alias.

 ![delete](https://github.com/user-attachments/assets/5817a6e2-78ab-48bb-9a89-4bbb2d4379dc)